ValveSoftware/Proton/README.md

 Steam client will be based on the currently checked out branch of Proton.
 You can override this name using the `build_name` variable.

+`make redist` - This will create a build which you can easily redistribute to other users.
+The package will be dropped into a new directory in `vagrant_share/`, named after the nearest Git tag (see `git describe`).
+Copying this directory into `~/.steam/root/compatibilitytools.d/` will make the build available after restarting the Steam client.

 `make deploy` - This will create a deployment tarball and set of files which can be distributed as a Proton package.
 This is what we use to deploy Proton to Steam users.
 The package will be dropped into a new directory in